sc-idevops/twitchwiki/curlykody.md

 - Fireplace: Kody sits in a chair in front of a crackling fireplace to read lore, typically while playing morrorwind.

 ## Milestones
+- Began streaming on April 2022.
-- Achieved 1,000 followers in September 2022
+- Achieved 1,000 followers in September 2022.

 ## PC Specs
 - Intel Core i5-8600k 4.8GHz OC